 Vocabulary Module - four 50-minute sessions, once per week, starting week 5

-Sign up early for one-to-one peer tutoring at a set time each week.
+Sign up early for Weekly Individual Tutoring at a set time each week.

 Option 3: Directed Learning Activities (DLAs)

 DLAs are worksheet packets on writing and reading topics.
 Pick up a packet in the WRC, or print and complete a DLA now.
 Then, bring the completed DLA to the WRC during weeks 2 through 11 to review your answers/questions with a tutor.

 - Keys to Success in Summary Writing

 - Avoiding Fragments and Run On Sentences (Version A)

 - Avoiding Fragments and Run On Sentences (Version B)

 - Get the Tense Right: Secrets of Verb Tense in Academic Writing

 - Subjects and Verbs: The Art of Agreement

 - Coming Attractions: How to Preview a Text